Perfect Pumpkin Pie with Sweetened Condensed Milk

-This Pumpkin Pie with Condensed Milk recipe is where warm, rich fall flavors come alive!
-A perfectly sweet twist on a classic dessert that’s a lot easier to make than you think!
+This pumpkin pie with sweetened condensed milk recipe is where warm, rich fall flavors come alive!
+A perfectly sweet twist on a classic dessert that’s a lot easier to make than you think.
 This recipe has been tested multiple times and I have all the tips and tricks to help you make a perfect pumpkin pie this fall season!

 RECIPE INGREDIENTS

-You’ll need the following ingredients to make this delicious Pumpkin Pie with Condensed Milk Recipe:
+You’ll need the following ingredients to make this delicious pumpkin pie with sweetened condensed milk recipe:

-Pumpkin Puree: Use pure pumpkin puree–without any sweetners.
-Don’t use “pumpkin pie filling.”
+Pumpkin puree: Use pure pumpkin puree–without any sweeteners.
+Don’t use pumpkin pie filling.

-Condensed Milk: Make sure you are using sweetened condensed milk like this and NOT evaporated milk like most pumpkin pie recipes call for.
+Sweetened condensed milk: Make sure you are using sweetened condensed milk like Eagle Brand and NOT evaporated milk like most pumpkin pie recipes call for.

-HOW TO MAKE PUMPKIN PIE WITH CONDENSED MILK: STEP BY STEP
+HOW TO MAKE PUMPKIN PIE WITH SWEETENED CONDENSED MILK: STEP-BY-STEP

 Here are some quick visual instructions.
-Remember that full instructions with exact ingredients will be in the recipe card below!
+Remember that full instructions with exact ingredients will be in the printable recipe card below.

-- This recipe has been tested MANY times and I’ve found the best way to get it perfect is to make sure your eggs and your pie crust are both at room temperature before you start!
+- Room temperature ingredients: This recipe has been tested MANY times and I’ve found the best way to get it perfect is to make sure your eggs and your pie crust are both at room temperature before you start!

-- Resist the urge to overmix the pumpkin filling!
+- Don’t overmix: Resist the urge to overmix the pumpkin filling!
 This may cause your pie to “dome” up as it bakes.
 Just mix/whisk gently until all of the ingredients come together.
-Don’t use an electric mixer or food processor!
+No need to use an electric mixer or food processor.

 STORAGE & REHEATING